-When applicants with disabilities are denied assistance, the notice of denial must inform them of the PHA's informal review process and their right to request a hearing.
-In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal hearing process.
+When applicants with disabilities are denied assistance, the notice of denial must inform them of the PHA's informal review process and their right to request an informal review.
+In addition, the notice must inform applicants with disabilities of their right to request reasonable accommodations to participate in the informal review process.